 Vandana Shiva’s penetrating observations and sharp reflections make us rethink the project of modernity – its instrumental rationality, its hyper-masculine doctrine of development and manipulation of nature, and its dualism that separates the knower from the known, science from ethics, and is centralizing/monopolizing tendency.
-This violence manifests itself in ecological disaster, patriarchal domination and the aggression in the divide between the privileged and the masses.
-The New Leam is happy to present a small section from her new book to its esteemed readers.

 The mechanical mind measures, predicts, and approaches knowing, but cannot actually know because knowledge , by its very nature, is pluralistic.
 Privileging one system over all others, and elevating reductionism as the only legitimate body of knowledge, leads to violence against science itself.
 This epistemic violence is now being combined with the violence of corporate interests to viciously attack all scientific traditions, including those that have evolved from within western science and have through epistemic evolution, transcended the limiting mechanistic worldview.
 Science as knowledge is being attacked so that Corporate Science , based on ‘alternative facts’ and ‘post truth’, and spun by the PR machine of Big Money and corrupted governments, can be used as a colonizing tool.